CospanDesign/xilinx_builder/README.md

 ##To Do:

-  * Add support for vhdl
+  [x] Add support for vhdl
-  * Add support for multiple verilog/VHDL libraries
-  * Add support for cores
+  [x] Add Support for SmartGuide (reusing previous builds to speed up new builds) [ ] Add support for multiple verilog/VHDL libraries [x] Add support for cores
-  * Add support for bmm
+  [ ] Add support for bmm